boss21648/Epydios-AgentOps-Control-Plane/README.md

 **Policy-driven control plane for AI and agent workflows on Kubernetes.**

-Epydios AgentOps Control Plane gives platform and security teams one place to govern AI runtime behavior, enforce policy, capture evidence, and operate safely across environments.
+Epydios AgentOps Control Plane gives platform and security teams one place to govern AI runtime behavior, enforce policy, capture evidence and operate safely across environments.

+## Overview
+Profile Provider = “What context/profile should we apply?”
+- Looks at your request fields (tenant, project, environment, sensitivity, etc.)
+- Returns a profileId like EPYDIOS_PROFILE_DEV_FAST_V1 or EPYDIOS_PROFILE_HARDENED_V1

+Policy Provider = “Given this request + profile, should we allow it?”
+- Approve/deny decision is made
+- Returns: ALLOW or DENY
+- Reasons explaining why are provided

+Evidence Provider = “Record what happened.”
+- Stores the decision and related data for audit

-It is designed as an **enterprise-ready baseline**: strong controls, clear extension contracts, and repeatable promotion gates.
+It is designed as an **enterprise-ready baseline**: strong controls, clear extension contracts and repeatable promotion gates.

-## Why Teams Use It
+## Features

 - **Governed execution**: policy decision + evidence capture are first-class runtime paths.
 - **Extensible by contract**: swap providers without changing control-plane internals.
 - **Security-first operations**: authn/authz, tenancy scoping, audit trails, signed+pinned image admission.
 - **Promotion discipline**: strict staging/prod gates with provenance artifacts.
-- **AIMXS-compatible**: private AIMXS integration through HTTPS provider boundary, not OSS code linkage.

-## What You Get Today

 ### Core platform